 No Sideways Caps

 Wearing a snapback sideways may have been cool once upon a time, but now it just seems silly.
-Trust us when we say that you don’t want to wear your cap sidewards in 2017.
+Trust us when we say that you don’t want to wear your cap sidewards.
 Even if you think it may look cool, don’t go there.
 The appearance is both outdated and a bit dorky.
 Straight forwards or backwards are the only ways that a modern gent should be wearing his cap.

 Remember Your Age